ganorberg/data-structures-javascript/README.md

 - prefer ES6+ features
 - give users access to class properties

+## Testing

+This library is fully black box tested, covering the public API and ignoring implementation details that would lead to brittle tests over time.

 Tests use AAA testing pattern (Arrange -> Act -> Assert).
-This library has full coverage for all structures and their public methods.